 Dr Daniel Anderson

-I teach all aspects of Ancient Greek language and literature, from Homer to Lucian.
-My teaching covers both new and old Mods (Texts and Contexts), and Greats (Early Greek Hexameter Poetry, Greek Core).
+I teach all aspects of Ancient Greek language and literature.
+My Teaching includes the options Early Greek Hexameter Poetry (Homer, Hesiod, Homeric Hymns), Greek Core (Simonides, Pindar, Bacchylides, Sophocles, Aristophanes, Gorgias, Thucydides, Plato), and Texts and Contexts (Herodotus, Aeschylus, Euripides, Aristophanes).
 In terms of Greek language, I teach grammar, set texts, unseens, and prose composition.

 ‘Callimachus’ epigram theatre’, in J.J.H.
 Klooster et al. (eds.), Hellenistica Groningana 27: Crisis and Resilience in Hellenistic Poetry (Groningen, 2025) 15–32.